Frequently Asked Questions About Working at Peak to Peak

 Peak to Peak is a public school of choice.
 We are chartered through the district but have autonomy over our own curriculum, budget, and hiring practices.
 Our students all take the same state tests (CMAS) as students at any other public school in Colorado.
-We are accredited through the district as well as through AdvancED.
+We are accredited through the school district and state accountability system.
 Peak to Peak also has a higher graduation requirement than any other school in the district.

 How do students enroll at Peak to Peak?